interval1066/filecryptor/README.md

 No, the code isn't commented.
 No, its not something I do with production/retail code.

+The app won't build right now as I'm in the process of integrating the encryption code with the gui, and wanted to preserve my progress so far.
+Sorry, not that you're relying on this app for anything useful.
+Hope not.
+Check back soon.

 ## To do:
 - [X] Profile serialization way too complex, implement as a facade pattern
 - [ ] Switch over or add cmake style build scripts